-The DO NOT confirm to the international requirements.
-If your current venfdor cannot certify the pallets, your product may be subject to quarantine at the recycling port, and you may be subject to fines and penalties, as well as othe cost of repacking.
+The PALLETS DO NOT conform to the international requirements.
+If your current vendor cannot certify the pallets, your product may be subject to quarantine at the receiving port, and you may be subject to fines and penalties, as well as other costs of repacking.

 What does a heat treatment stamp look like?

-Heat treatment stamps can vary slightly in form. for the requirements of the quality mark, go to:
+Heat treatment stamps can vary slightly in form. for additional informaition, please refer to:

 The mark for heat treatment must include the trademark of the accrediting agency, the facility ID, the heat treatment mark, the two letter country code, the approved international symbol for compliant wood packaging material, and an indication for use as dunnage if applicable.